 Fewer students major in English.
 This means that the demand for English literature specialists has declined.

-The number of undergrads in English Lit has declined while the number of people getting PhDs has remained constant or, if anything, risen.
+The number of undergrads in English Lit has declined while the number of people getting PhDs has remained constant or risen.
 There is basically no industry for English PhDs to enter.
 You do not have to be an economist to understand the result.